farzahn/farzahn.github.io/_posts/2024-03-2-Test_Post.md

 ---------------------------------------------------------

-# Considerations when setting up a network and servers
+# (Copilot) Considerations when setting up a network and servers

 When setting up a network and servers, there are several important considerations to keep in mind.
 These include: